 In a Instituto de Educación Secundaria (15-16) the core curriculum is usually Spanish language and literature, mathematics, geography, history, a foreign language and physical education.
 Optional subjects include music, technology, a second foreign language and social/moral studies.
 Students placed in a Bachillerato preparation class (16-17) study the core subjects including Spanish, a foreign language and history as well as specialising in one area, choosing between: natural and health sciences, sciences and engineering, social sciences, the humanities or the arts.
-All classes are taught though Spanish and students typically get used very quickly to what is going on in the class as their ear adapts to the language and their confidence and fluency increases.
+All classes are taught in Spanish and students typically get used very quickly to what is going on in the class as their ear adapts to the language and their confidence and fluency increases.

 Yes.
 We aim to confirm a placement in one of your top 2 regional preferences.